openmls/openmls/memory_keystore/README.md

-# OpenMLS Memory Keystore
+# OpenMLS Memory Storage

-A very basic in-memory key store implementing the `OpenMlsKeyStore` trait from `openmls_traits`.
+A very basic in-memory storage implementing the `StorageProvider` trait from `openmls_traits`.